Zbyněk Ollender

-Zbyněk Ollender (born 12 April 1966) is a retired Czech professional football player.
+Zbyněk Ollender (born 12 April 1966) is a Czech businessman and retired football player.

 Club career

 Born in Ostrava, Ollender played most of his career for local outfit Baník Ostrava.
 After spending most of the 1989/1990 season on loan at RH Cheb he returned to Baník only to end his career in Cyprus after a season at SKP Hradec Králové.

 He played both legs of Baník's 1990–91 UEFA Cup defeat by Aston Villa and he scored both goals for Baník against Galatasaray in the 1991–92 European Cup Winners' Cup.

+D-Sport

+After retiring as a player, Ollender became a successful businessman and owner of D-Sport sports store chain.
+He opened his first store in the center of Ostrava in 1994.